KamilRizatdinov/VueMasteryCourses/README.md

 ## Tip#2 (mapState vuex):

 You can use mapState interface provided by vuex library to map states into the component's computed preperties.
 [I will need to read about this, for example how to mix mapState with other computed properties, which are not related to the $store]

+## Tip#3 (Explanation of the question asked in previous tip):

+If you want to use local computed properties mixed with mapState - you should apply an object spread operator (`...mapState({ //something here })`) to the mapState instance inside the body of computed.